andrew-jeremy/EduFirm/kafka_implementation.md

 __Synopsis__

    As a data scientist at Ed Tech Firm that specializes in administering a number of tests, a common issue that comes up often to our data scientist team was a latency issue among several of our data warehouse.
 We have lots of data systems: relational databases, Apache Hadoop, Apache Spark, Redis, service system, a search system and monitoring systems.
 The raw data, repositories of past and present tests and results, are currently housed in AWS S3.
 A number of exam questions are dumped into a service layer before the actual test.
 The real-time data that are accumulated as exam takers submit their answers are stored in monitoring systems.
 As a result, our team spent most of our time establishing multiple pipelines connecting several of our data warehouse to streamline our data.
 However, the latency issue with different APIs across different pipelines still persists.
 Another confounding factor ensues as we expand our test centers, geographical replications of all of our pipelines have become another daily struggles for our team to streamline our data.
-A typical flowchart of our data is shown below.
+A typical flowchart of our data is shown in Figure 1.

 <p align="center">
 <img src="img/before_kafka.png" width="600"></p>